-(1) For the purpose of this policy:
+- (1) For the purpose of this policy: - a.

-- a.
 Fieldwork: any work, study or research authorised by the University and undertaken by employees, students, contractors, visitors or other approved participants at a location off campus and outside of urban areas. - b.
 Foot traverse research and work is fieldwork undertaken which requires walking across country more than 0.5 kilometres. - c.
 Fieldwork Leader person directly in charge of the fieldwork. - d.
 Hazard Recognition is the prior identification of hazards associated with an activity.
 Potential hazards are identified on the basis of previous experience or by anticipating potential hazards that could be associated with an activity. - e.
-Hazard Control is the prior allocation of physical, human and procedural resources to eliminate or to minimise, as far as is reasonably practicable, the risk to safety or health from a hazard. - f.
-Head of Work Unit refers to Head of School or Director or where practicable a delegated person.
+Hazard Control is the prior allocation of physical, human and procedural resources to eliminate or to minimise, as far as is reasonably practicable, the risk to safety or health from a hazard.